-The building was not without its dramas - during construction the Waipoua River burst its banks and a flood took away many feet of timber set aside for the grandstand.
+The building was not without its dramas - during construction the Waipoua River or the grandstand.

 No comments: